Ty-R/discord-item-catalogue/README.md

 ## Admin

+**Note:** Adding the first admin is slightly different from adding subsequent admins.
+This can be done by adding your Discord ID to the config and running: `!cat user makemeadmin`.
+This technique may change in the future.

 A catalogue admin can modify or remove the sellers and listings of other users.
-They can also remove a user from the catalogue entirely.
 Most admin commands around users require the user's Discord ID.
 This can be obtained by: `!cat user list`.

 ### Adding or Removing admins